ScopeLift/umbra-protocol/frontend/README.md

 - Inside attributes: `:label="$t('key-name')"`
 - Inside scripts, create an instance inside a function using `const vm = getCurrentInstance()!;` then use `vm.$i18n.t('AccountReceiveTable.date-received')`

-While embedding longer texts with styles and link, there are a few options:
+While embedding longer texts with styles and links, there are a few options:

 1. For texts with html tags and styles:
 - Store json file key value pairs like so, adding \ in front of ":